anomaly/gallagher/docs/docs/installation.md

 [Task](https://taskfile.dev) is a task runner / build tool that aims to be simpler and easier to use than, for example, GNU Make.
 Gallagher Python Toolkit uses Task to run common tasks such as testing, linting, and building the documentation.
 First follow the [installation steps](https://taskfile.dev/installation/) to install Task on your system.

-All the `tasks` are quite logically grouped and most of them will need you to have a `virtualenv` initialised via `poetry`.
+All the `tasks` are quite logically grouped and most of them will need you to have a `virtualenv` initialised via `uv`.

 !!! info